 Things didn’t stop worsening further.
 She lived with a constant fear of falling due to her drooped and misbalanced posture.
 Hubby dear was supporting especially in reaching her room from the washroom.
 But one day when she fell down, never to stand on her feet again, hardly one foot from her dear son, he couldn’t lend a helping hand to her.
 The ‘belt’ never gave her that support to maintain a proper posture!

 I regret not understanding the woes of an old body then.
 Had I some awareness, how severely Osteoporosis can impact, the character of my story would have been anyone XYZ but she!

-Only reason behind telling you this story here is to spread some awareness for the people in your family.
-Be the Grandparents, in-laws, parents or even neighbours, never hesitate to extend your help with an open heart.
-In this post I have covered everything to protect you and your dear ones from this “bone killer disease”.
+The Only reason behind telling you this story here is to spread some awareness for the people in your family.
+Be the Grandparents, in-laws, parents or even neighbors, never hesitate to extend your help with an open heart.
+In this post, I have covered everything to protect you and your dear ones from this “bone killer disease”.
 So please don’t cease Reading.
-Pour some milk in a glass and read till end.
+Pour some milk in a glass and read till the end.

 What is Osteoporosis?

 Osteoporosis ((from the Greek “porous bone”) is a condition in which thinning of bones occurs, resulting in pain and fractures.
 Factors causing osteoporosis are age, gender, inappropriate bodyweight, menopause, lifestyle etc.